haskell-text/text-display/README.md

 > *A Typeclass for user-facing output*

-The `text-display` library offers the `Display` for developers to print a textual representation of datatypes that does not have to abide by the rules of the [Show typeclass][Show].
+The `text-display` library offers the `Display` typeclass for developers to print a textual representation of datatypes that does not have to abide by the rules of the [Show typeclass][Show].

 ## Documentation